Our Farm and Your School Camp Experience

 I have been working at Mowbray Park Farm since June 2014.
 I'm the services manager I am responsible for all four of our lodges, I'm the one that makes sure they are cleaned and ready to go for when our guests arrive.

 There is every chance that you will also find me out on the farm somewhere (once all the lodges are taken care of) assisting the farmers when they need an extra pair of hands.

 Fresh farm food is the goal of the Kitchen Team.
-Birgit is the boss of our kitchen and we call her our kitchen whizz.
-She keeps her team on task each day.
+Meet Sally, our resident kitchen whiz.

 Sally has taken a year off Uni where she is studying nutrition and dietetics.
 Sal is a 'fussy foodie' who delights in preparing and cooking meals for our guests.
 You might see Sally down at the nursery harvesting the herbs or picking fresh tomatoes for the day's meals, make sure you say hi.